Laser cataract surgery

 This is important not only for accuracy but also for increasing the likelihood that the incision will be self-sealing at the end of the procedure, which reduces the risk of infection.

-The eye's natural lens is surrounded by a capsule that is very thin and very clear.
-In cataract surgery the front portion of the capsule is removed in a step called the capsulotomy, to gain access to the cataract.
+The eye's natural lens is surrounded by a very thin, clear capsule.
+In cataract surgery, the front portion of the capsule is removed in a step called an anterior capsulotomy.
+This enable the surgeon to gain direct access to the cloudy lens (cataract).

-It is important that this capsule not be damaged during the cataract surgery, because it must hold the artificial lens implant in place for the rest of the patient's life.
+It's very important that the remainder of the lens capsule that remains intact in the eye is not damaged during cataract surgery, because it must hold the artificial lens implant in place for the rest of the patient's life.

 In traditional cataract surgery, the surgeon creates an opening in the capsule with a small needle and then uses that same needle or a forceps to tear the capsule in a circular fashion.

-Studies have also shown that laser capsulotomies enable better centering of the intraocular lens (IOL), and IOL positioning is a significant factor in determining final visual outcomes.
+Studies also have shown that laser capsulotomies enable better centering of the intraocular lens, and IOL positioning is a significant factor in determining final visual outcomes.

-An incision burn also has a higher chance of leaking and sometimes needs multiple sutures to close.
-The smaller the incision we use, the more this issue is important to consider.
+An incision burn also has a higher chance of leaking and sometimes requires multiple sutures to close.

 The laser, on the other hand, softens the cataract as it breaks it up.
 By breaking up the cataract into smaller, softer pieces, less energy should be needed to remove the cataract, so there should be less chance of burning and distorting the incision.

 Laser cataract surgery may also reduce the risk of capsule breakage that can cause vision problems after surgery.